 Keeping healthy over the Christmas break

-I would suggest the majority of us are experiencing the very common burnout with such an arduous year and most of our thoughts turn to the holiday break.
-Although the holiday break should always be a time for rest, reflection and rejuvenation, it often becomes a time for excessive partying, overeating, overindulging in other bad habits, not to mention those interactions with relatives who we hardly see throughout the year.
-There is now a new term for this overdose of relatives at Christmas.
+Well, it is that time of the year when the very common burnout sets in and most of our thoughts turn to the Christmas break.
+Although Christmas should always be a time for rest, reflection and rejuvenation it often becomes a time for excessive partying, overeating, overindulging in other bad habits, not to mention those interactions with relatives who we hardly see throughout the year.
+Interestingly, my daughter, Dr Ali Walker, who has a PhD in Human Consciousness & presents Conscious Living on my radio show, Healthy Living each week, told us during a recent segment on the show that there is now a new term for this overdose of relatives at Christmas.
 The term is hyper-co-presence.
 I would prefer to call this an unavoidable overdose!

-Rather than heading towards the inevitable Christmas weight gain, the very common New Year’s Day hangover and the perennially failed New Year’s resolutions, why not resolve before the holiday season gets into full swing to really make this break the chance to make a fresh start.
+Rather than heading towards the inevitable Christmas weight gain, the very common New Year’s Day hangover and the perennially failed New Year’s resolutions, why not resolve before the holiday season gets into full swing to really make this Christmas break the chance to make a fresh start by following what I call my 5 Point Power Plan.

-Decide what life habits you want to break right now and which ones are not working for you.
-A very good start here is to create a journal or a diary where you actually write down in decreasing order of importance your life goals for the coming year, including the list of bad habits that are not serving you well and you wish to change.
+Decide what life habits you want to break and which ones are not working for you.
+A very good start here is to create a journal or a diary where you actually write down in decreasing order of importance your life goals for the coming year including the list of bad habits that are not serving you well and you wish to change.

 What is stopping you right now from not making these changes?
 If, for example, you wish to cease smoking but every Friday night you go down to the hotel with your friends and have a few drinks, this will certainly weaken your resolve and this pattern may need to change.
 Many people, as another example, are comfort eaters, often sitting in front of the television consuming unnecessary food.
 Rather than doing so, now that it is daylight saving, why not go for a walk instead.

 Any new habit requires discipline.
 You need to discipline yourself for a full month for this new habit to be trained and to become a normal part of your life.
 It is very important, also, to associate rewards with this new habit.
 For example, once I had destroyed my knee through too much sport, I needed to replace my very enjoyable soccer and squash games with a less rigorous form of exercise.
-I therefore started using an exercise bike 13 years ago but my reward was to watch enjoyable TV series whilst exercising to associate pleasure with the habit rather than the boredom of the exercise bike for 30 minutes, staring out the window.
-I am delighted to say that I have already broken three exercise bikes through excessive use and am now using my fourth bike.
+I therefore started using an exercise bike 8 years ago but my reward was to watch enjoyable TV series whilst exercising to associate pleasure with the habit rather than the boredom of the exercise bike for 45 minutes staring out the window.
+I am delighted to say that I have already broken two exercise bikes through excessive use and have ordered my third bike.
 My favourite TV series is “The West Wing”.
-I’ve watched the seven series through for the fourth time.
+I’ve just finished watching the seven series through for the third time.
 Jed Bartlet is the President every President should be.
 What a pity we don’t have world leaders that emulate this character!

 A number of years ago I wrote a book “Diets Don’t Work”.
 The reason diets don’t work is that you go on a diet in the same way as you go on a holiday.
 You always come back from the holiday.
 12 week programs also have a finite ending which see you return to your old habits.
 When you have created new, good and healthy habits, these need to stay with you for the rest of your life.
 You need to have a commitment to maintaining these habits as part of your new way of thinking.